williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 24 August 2023
+* "*You are a fool if you do just as I say.
+You are a greater fool if you don’t do as I say.
+You should think for yourself and come up with better ideas than mine.*” - Taiichi Ohno<br/><br/>
+* “*People who can’t understand numbers are useless.
+The gemba where numbers are not visible is also bad.
+However, people who only look at the numbers are the worst of all.*" - Taiichi Ohno<br/><br/>

 ## 22 August 2023
 * "*I think we ought always to entertain our opinions with some measure of doubt.
 I shouldn't wish people dogmatically to believe any philosophy not even mine, not even mine.
 No, I think we should accept our philosophies with a measure of doubt.*" - Bertrand Russell <br/><br/>
 * Romney Wheeler [interviews](https://scrapsfromtheloft.com/comedy/a-conversation-with-bertrand-russell-1952/) British philosopher, logician, mathematician, historian, and social critic Bertrand Russell at Russell’s home in Surrey, England.
 The interview was broadcast on his 80th birthday, which was May 18, 1952.